ShadowWolf2099/Icarus_Mods/README.md

 - Left Click for Night Vision
 - Right Click for Thermal Vision

+### SW2099-Pelt_Bench_v1_w245_P.pak
+- New Pelt Bench
+- New Pelt Frames
+- Using the Taxidermy Knife you now get Pelts from several animals
+- Frames will give you rugs
+- Rugs Give you comfort

 -------------------------------------------------------------------------------
 ## Disclaimer
 - Backup and save all user data before installing or using any mods.